danish778866/CS839_Project/README.md

 ```

 ## Problem
-The problem statements for each stage of this project can be found [here](https://sites.google.com/site/anhaidgroup/courses/cs-838-spring-2019/project-description)
+The problem statement for each stage of this project can be found [here](https://sites.google.com/site/anhaidgroup/courses/cs-838-spring-2019/project-description).

 ## Organization
 The organization of this repository is as follows: